publichamlet/Top-Movies-Scraping---Python-Scrapy-Project/README.md

 > for downloading 250 movies details from different pages BS4 took around 15mins to complete the process

 > But the in Scrapy, it took less than a minute to complete the whole process.

+> In this project we are using scrapy for data extraction, json for data storing and pandas for data cleaning